Clubs and Vice Unit

-The Clubs & Vice Unit was an Operational Command Unit of London's Metropolitan Police which provided advice and practical support to other units in the Metropolitan Police concerning the policing of nightclubs, vice and obscene publications.
+The Clubs and Vice Unit was an operational command unit of London's Metropolitan Police which provided advice and practical support to other units in the Metropolitan Police concerning the policing of nightclubs, vice and obscene publications.

 History

-Established in 1932 as the 'C' Division Clubs and Vice Unit, the unit later became better known as the ‘Clubs Office’ and was based at West End Central Police Station.
+Established in 1932 as the 'C' Division Clubs and Vice Unit, the unit later became better known as the "Clubs Office" and was based at West End Central Police Station.

 Historically, the unit dealt primarily with prostitution, later introducing nightclubs, gaming and casinos.
-During the 1960s and with improved technology its focus had moved onto criminal activity, including drugs, criminal control of clubs and brothels and the obscene publications industry.
+During the 1960s and with improved technology, its focus had moved on to criminal activity, including drugs, criminal control of clubs and brothels and the obscene publications industry.

-The base in Vine Street was requisitioned to become the Aliens Registration office in August 1939, so the unit was temporarily closed.
+The base in Vine Street was requisitioned to become the Aliens Registration Office in August 1939, so the unit was temporarily closed.
 It reopened in October in a secret meeting in a public house in Leicester Square for officers to take instructions and collect their expenses.
-In 1941, the Unit moved onto the 3rd floor of the new West End Central Police Station.
-This location, near Soho Division, was key as Soho has been the most famous red light district in the United Kingdom since the mid 19th century.
+In 1941, the Unit moved onto the third floor of the new West End Central Police Station.
+This location, near Soho Division, was crucial as Soho has been the most famous red light district in the United Kingdom since the mid-19th century.

-During the Second World War the vice scene in the west end of London thrived due mainly to the number of overseas soldiers based in England, many of whom were visitors to Soho.
-The proprietors of unlicensed clubs in Soho were breaching licensing laws but these also became a haven for prostitution and organized crime.
-The Clubs officers performed covert operations to tackle these problems.
+During the Second World War, the vice scene in the west end of London thrived due mainly to the number of overseas soldiers based in England, many of whom visited Soho.
+The proprietors of unlicensed clubs in Soho were breaching licensing laws but these also became a haven for prostitution and organised crime.
+The unit's officers performed covert operations to tackle these problems.

-Various legislation has affected the work and direction of the unit over the years, when the Street Offences Act came into force in 1959 the majority of prostitutes left the street, practically overnight, for fear of imprisonment and the fine for living off immoral earnings which increased.
+Legislation has affected the work and direction of the unit over the years.
+When the Street Offences Act came into force in 1959 the majority of prostitutes left the street, practically overnight, for fear of imprisonment and the fine for living off immoral earnings which increased.

-The Obscene Publications Act 1964 brought extra responsibilities when the unit were given the task of enforcing the act.
-As a result, obscenity became a new part of their terms of reference.
+The Obscene Publications Act 1964 brought extra responsibilities when the unit was given the task of enforcing the act.
+As a result, obscenity became a new part of its terms of reference.